yuizho/repo-insights/README.md

   --help                        Show this message and exit.
 ```

-### release-frequency
+### releases

 ```
-Usage: repo-insights release-frequency [OPTIONS] REPOSITORY_NAME
+Usage: repo-insights releases [OPTIONS] REPOSITORY_NAME PERSONAL_TOKEN
-                                       PERSONAL_TOKEN

-  This command allows you to get a release frequency of a specified GitHub repository by Release activity.
+  This command allows you to get a releases data of a specified GitHub repository.
 A result is output in CSV format.

-  Usage: repo-insights release-frequency "yuizho/repo-insights" "<your personal token of GitHub>"
+  Usage: repo-insights releases "yuizho/repo-insights" "<your personal token of GitHub>"

 Options:
   -f, --first-date TEXT  first date to filter Releases  [default: 30 days before]